- Murder & Manslaughter

 Nigel has also in recent times obtained Not Guilty verdicts in a gangland shooting murder with three associated attempted murders and in a case of the alleged murder of a 65-year-old woman during a burglary in her own home.
 He has appeared in terrorism cases and successfully appeared in the Court Martial for an Irish Guardsman charged with the manslaughter of an Iraqi Looter in Basra.

 Nigel is well regarded for his work in confiscation cases where his IT skills can help to analyse and present the most complex financial evidence to his clients' advantage.
 He represented John Conroy in the confiscation proceedings of Operation Inertia, a large scale MTIC fraud involving contra-trading.
 The prosecution claimed that the benefit was £90m and that there were substantial hidden assets, but the eventual order was for benefit and assets of just £200,000.
 See the article about that case here.
+In late 2017 he successfully applied to vary a restraint order which allowed a business with a £50m per annum turnover to trade.

 Nigel also has a niche practice in civil fraud and cybercrime.
 He has specialist knowledge of digital currencies and has lectured on the subject.